Ascent Solar: Technology

 Ascent Solar's thin-film solar modules are manufactured from CIGS cells using copper indium gallium (di)selenide semiconductor (CIGS), which has shown a 10.5% NREL efficiency in real-world conditions.
 What makes this proprietary technology unique, however, is its relative size, weight and flexibility: Ascent's CIGS panels currently allow for 85 watts/meter, and 48 watts/kg, thereby giving them the greatest power density and weight ratio among available flexible photovoltaic products by a significant margin.
 This allows for the efficient use of solar power in a range of new contexts, in which size or weight restrictions have previously rendered solar power impracticable: e.g., cell phones, airplanes, unmanned vehicles, consumer electronics, railways, space programs, and off-grid applications.
 This developing technology was selected as one of the "100 Most Innovative Technologies for 2010" by R&D Magazine, and as one of the "50 Best Inventions of 2011" by Time magazine.

 Market history

 Ascent Solar entered the manufacturing stage for its products in 2013, in part by teaming up with a range of other companies like TFG Radiant (for integrating these materials into a range of building and construction materials), Foxconn (for a "pilot project" at the Zhengzhou factory, which was then manufacturing the iPhone 5), and Bye Aerospace (for solar-powered unmanned aircraft).

-It also launched the EnerPlex brand in 2013.
-EnerPlex represents the consumer side of Ascent Solar.

-EnerPlex

-EnerPlex is a brand of solar and electronic consumer products launched by Ascent Solar, Inc. Unlike traditional glass backed panels, the panels integrated into all EnerPlex products are monolithically integrated on plastic (not glass) substrate.
+Consumer products

+In June 2012 Ascent Solar launched the EnerPlex consumer brand and their first product, a solar power enabled phone case for iPhone 4.
+In October 2013 the company expanded beyond phone chargers and introduced the Packr solar enabled backpack.

+In October 2016 the Association of Marketing & Communication Professionals (AMCP) recognized the EnerPlex brand with 3 MARCOM awards for excellence in retail marketing.

+On February 27, 2017, Ascent Solar announced that it had sold the EnerPlex brand and all related non-solar intellectual property rights to Hong Kong–based Sun Pleasure Co.
+Ltd in order to "focus on its core strength in the high-value specialty PV market".